DynaPlex/DynaPlex/readme.md

 ```
 **Note**: A sample environment file `python/environment.yml` is provided.

-After setting up the environment, and compilng the bindings, Python bindings will allow you to execute Python scripts.
+After setting up the environment, and compiling the bindings, Python bindings will allow you to execute the Python scripts just, see also windows descriptions.

 ## Adding Models